oddbird/css-sandbox/src/layers/explainer.md

-When multiple `@layer` rules are nested, the resulting layer names are a combination of outer and inner identifiers, separated by whitespace.
+When multiple `@layer` rules are nested, the resulting layer names are a combination of outer and inner identifiers, separated by a period.

 In this example,
-the nested "framework default" layer is distinct from the top-level "default" layer:
+the nested `framework.default` layer is distinct from the top-level `default` layer:

 ```css
 @layer default {